department-of-veterans-affairs/va.gov-team/products/identity/internal-team/system-recovery-plan/sis.md

 ## Communications

-In the event all OCTO IDentity services are lost in VA.gov, all of our components monitored by Datadog should be alerting with `No Data` and the on-call support individual will be contacted via PagerDuty.
-When the on-call person identifies that none of the instances which should be running OCTO Identity services, the following methods of contact should be used:
+In the event all OCTO Identity services are lost in VA.gov, all of our components monitored by Datadog should be alerting with `No Data` and the on-call support individual will be contacted via PagerDuty.
+The on-call individual should ensure the following individuals are made aware via slack of the current outage and the remediation status.

-1. On-call person should contact the team Product Manager (PM) / Technical Lead and request they notify the other engineers for troubleshooting.
+1. Team Product Manager (PM) and Technical Lead, contact [here](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/teams/vsp/teams/Identity/Support-Contacts.md#identity-team-leadership).

-2. Team PM / Technical Lead should start a thread in the [`#identity-support`](https://dsva.slack.com/archives/CSFV4QTKN) channel in the DSVA Slack workspace for communication with platform teams and customers.
+2. Incident commander from the Platform team, this should be the person who restored the VA.gov resources.

-3. Team PM / Technical Lead / Engineer should contact the relevant dependent system POC to open communication regarding system restoration.
+3. Relevant dependent system POC to open communication regarding system restoration.
 A contact roster for support POCs can be found [here](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/teams/vsp/teams/Identity/Support-Contacts.md).

 ### Contact Information